-Jesus is God's provision for your brokenness and your hurts.
-He can restore the mess that either you or someone else has made of your life, for He is in the business of taking broken pieces and not just putting them back together, but making them into something that is better and stronger and more beautiful than it was before.
+Jesus is God's provision for your brokenness.
+He can restore the mess that either you or someone else has made of your life, for He is an expert in taking broken pieces and not just putting them back together but making them into something that is better and stronger and more beautiful than it was before.
 His compassion and His grace and His loving kindness are a salve for the deepest wounds.